 Transaction Testing Procedure: Eide interviewed Company personnel with responsibility for the underwriting process.
-Eide selected a sample of 60 policies issued, renewed or cancelled during the examination period, for underwriting and rating testing.
-Eide reviewed the reason for each of the sample's 2 cancelled policies, to ensure that it was within statutory guidelines.
+Eide selected a sample of 98 homeowners' policies and 11 commercial policies issued, renewed, or cancelled during the examination period, for underwriting and rating testing.
+Eide reviewed the reason for cancellation of each of the 12 cancelled policies, to ensure that it was within statutory guidelines.